sbonnick/voron-2/README.md

 ### Setup Toolhead MCU

 To reduce wiring complexity and portability, I have replaced my hardwired toolhead with BTTs EBB 2240 CAN board.
-If you are using a hard wired setup using something like a Hartk PCB, you can ignore these setup steps since your toolhead will not have a independant MCU.
+If you are using a hard wired setup using something like a Hartk PCB, you can ignore these setup steps since your toolhead will not have a independent MCU.
 Caution though, your wiring will look very different as a result. refer to a older check-in here if you want to see my legacy Hartk PCB setup.

 #### Setup U2C